 Parks are our classrooms, playgrounds, and places of escape and peace.
-They let us experience solitude and quiet, natural sights and sounds undisturbed by civilization, and beauty as simple as skies so dark you can see by starlight.
+They let us experience solitude, quiet, natural sights and sounds undisturbed by civilization, and beauty as simple as skies so dark you can see by starlight.
 The National Park System is ever-changing.
-There are new lands, water, plants, and wildlife to protect, and as time passes, new history to commemorate.
+There are new lands, water, plants, and wildlife to protect, and new history to commemorate as time passes.
 You can help us ensure that our parks are treasured forever.

 Map of Our Park Preservation Projects